 Their requirements include 125 hours of coach-specific training with performance evaluation.
-The applicant needs to demonstrate the completion of a training program that adheres to the ICF definition of coaching, Code of Ethics, and Core competencies.
+The applicant needs to demonstrate the completion of one of the best ICF-accredited coaching programs that adhere to the ICF definition of coaching, Code of Ethics, and Core competencies.

 The applicant also needs 10 hours of Mentor Coaching (3 months at least) and the same needs to be documented in the online application.
 The applicant needs a minimum of 500 hours (440 paid hours) of coaching experience and the same needs to be documented.

-The ICF requires a completion of the Coach Knowledge Assessment (CKA) to apply for this credential.
+The ICF requires the completion of the Coach Knowledge Assessment (CKA) to apply for this credential.